1980–81 Portland Trail Blazers season

-The 1980–81 season was the 11th season of the Portland Trail Blazers in the National Basketball Association (NBA).
+The 1980–81 Portland Trail Blazers season was the 11th season of the Portland Trail Blazers in the National Basketball Association (NBA).
 The Blazers won seven more games than the previous season, ending with a record of 45–37 and making the playoffs for the fifth consecutive season.

 The Blazers were eliminated from the 1981 NBA Playoffs after losing their best-of-three first-round series to the Kansas City Kings, two games to one.

 Draft picks

 Note: This is not a complete list; only the first two rounds are covered, as well as any other picks by the franchise who played at least one NBA game.